Table of Contents

 - What are sacroiliac joint dysfunction symptoms?

-- How is sacroiliac joint dysfunction diagnosed?
+- How do health-care professionals diagnose sacroiliac joint dysfunction?
 (Part 2)

-- How is sacroiliac joint dysfunction diagnosed?
+- How do health-care professionals diagnose sacroiliac joint dysfunction?
 (Part 3)

 - What is the treatment for sacroiliac joint dysfunction?

 - Which specialties of doctors treat sacroiliac joint dysfunction?